ahmedabdelaziz5/email-automation-system/README.md

 #### Email automation is a way to create emails that reach the right people with the right message at the right moment without doing the work every time, sending automated emails leveraging a marketing automation tool.

-#### the term of emails will be mentioned as event ( we can say that any scheduled email is scheduled event , etc.. )
+#### the term of emails will be mentioned as event ( we can say that any scheduled email is a scheduled event , etc.. )

 # Modules